skzhangPKU/GUIMind/readMe.md

    cd Explorer
    python explorer.py
    ```
-3. Use the recorded data as input for the Fidelity Checker module to evaluate whether app activity violates the Data Minimization Principle.
-Note that Fidelity Checker has slight variations in each run.
+3. Use the recorded data as input for the Fidelity Checker module to evaluate whether app activity violates the Data Minimization Principle. **Please note that** Fidelity Checker has slight variations in each run.
 The log of Fidelity Checker’s results in our paper is shown in `gb2.log`.
    ```sh
    cd FidelityChecker
    python fidelity_checker.py